August First Film Studio: Organization

-The main operating area of the Bayi Film Studio of the Chinese People's Liberation Army is located in Fengtai District, Beijing, and it consists of Wangzuo Film and Television Base and Hubei Film and Television Base.
+The main operating area of the Bayi Film Studio of the Chinese People's Liberation Army is located in Fengtai District, Beijing, and it consists of two studios, Wangzuo Film and Television Studio Complex and Hubei Film and Television Studios, which are operated by the studios.

-The film and television production of Bayi Film Studio includes script creation, pre-shooting, post-production, technical support, publicity and distribution and other departments.
-Professional positions such as restoration, color matching, pyrotechnics, scenery setting, costumes, photography maintenance and lighting.
+The film and television production teams of Bayi Film Studio includes script creation, pre-shooting, post-production, technical support, publicity and distribution and other departments.
+Professional positions offered included film restoration, color matching, pyrotechnics, scenery setting, costumes, photography maintenance and lighting.